CamilleMo/LLM_and_vector_database/guide.md

 Going from raw documents to AI-driven answers that make sense and are based on context requires a step-by-step process that combines the power of embeddings, vector databases, and large language models.
 Let's break this trip down into steps:

 * **Documents Base Creation**: We start the process with a selected set of thirty documents about a made-up company called StarTech.
-These papers are the main source of information and context for our whole system.
+These documents are the main source of information and context for our whole system.
 They are the foundation on which everything else will be built.

 * **Embeddings Generation**: We switch to embeddings to make sense of the text in these documents in a way that machines can understand.
 Each document is transformed into a vector of decimals.
 Even though these vectors look abstract, they capture the main ideas, concepts, and nuances of the document's content in a way that can be used by programs.